Five Strategies for Small Business Success — Part 2: Fintech Partnerships, Accounting Integration, and Relationship Banking

 - Leverage customer data insights to identify and promote relevant financial solutions

 For many small businesses, accounting and cash flow management remain major pain points.
-Traditionally, financial institutions have left this function to third-party accounting platforms like QuickBooks.
+Traditionally, financial institutions have left this function to third-party accounting platforms.
 However, this disconnect forces businesses to rely on multiple systems, making financial management more cumbersome.

 The Challenge